cityofaustin/projects/_projects/SUMMITweek-Winter-2018/days/day-one.md

 ## 2:45pm
-Panel on working with the DTI Program, featuring staff from our partner departments
+Panel on working with the DTI Program, featuring Emlea Chanslor from Austin Resource Recovery, Keith Simpson from Austin / Travis County EMS, and Rachel Crist from Development Services

 ## 3:30pm